schmoelder/diss/doc/03_methods_software_design/08_rdm.md

 The system is based on a dual-repository *Git* architecture:
 1. **Project repository**: Maintains the evolving codebase (e.g., Python or C++ simulation components) under standard version control.
 2. **Output repository**:
-   - Collects metadata—such as the current state of the project repository, call arguments, and environment snapshots—in the `main` branch, forming a persistent and self-documenting audit trail.
+   - Collects metadata (such as the current state of the project repository, call arguments, and environment snapshots) in the `main` branch, forming a persistent and self-documenting audit trail.
    - Stores results in **isolated, shallow branches**, each uniquely associated with a specific run identifier.

 Key features of CADET-RDM include: